 When it comes to job interviews, sweaty palms, awkward handshakes and forced smiles are bad enough.
 But you also have tough questions to deal with – one such question is: ‘Tell me about yourself’.

-Talking about yourself sounds like an easy thing to do, but for many, describing yourself to a potential employer feels a lot harder than solving a mathematical quest.
+Talking about yourself sounds like an easy thing to do, but, for many, describing yourself to a potential employer can be harder than solving a mathematical equation.

 Where do you start?
 Do you tell them your whole life story?
 Do you share what you get up to in your spare time with them?
 Or do you strictly stick to your work history (which they clearly know, having already read through your CV)?

 Take a breather – there’s no need to get in a panic!

 This is how to answer 'tell me about yourself'...

 Before you jump to conclusions, this question isn’t asked to make you feel awkward and squirm in your seat – hiring managers aren’t that horrible!
 Conversely, it’s not an invitation for a free therapy session, either.

 Instead, it’s intended to help a potential employer find out how you perceive yourself and if you would be a good match for the company if they were to hire you.
 It essentially acts like an icebreaker at beginning of an interview where you introduce yourself to a potential employer, right before diving into the details of your previous roles.

 How to Answer the Question